-Point Defense: The Intelligence Operative may be given control of a Rail Gun Turret or Pulse Laser Turret to use it against incoming Space Torps (or missiles in planetary gravity wells).
-A Rail Gun turret may shoots 16 times at any approaching Torps and uses 200 rounds of ammunition.
-A pulse laser turret shoots 8 times at any incoming torps using 60 shots.
-Either type rolls DT12; None; +4; The

-Point Defense action is similar to the Over Watch action in Regular Combat in that the I.O. choses the action in his turn, but the defensive fire happens in the opponent's next turn.
+Point Defense: The Intelligence Operative may be given control of Rail Gun Turret or Pulse Laser Turrets to use them against incoming Space Torps (or missiles in planetary gravity wells).
+A Rail Gun turret may shoots 8 times at approaching Torps and uses 600 rounds of ammunition.
+A pulse laser turret shoots 4 times at incoming torps using 60 shots.
+Either type rolls DT12; None; +4; any success intercepts and destroys 1 torp.
+When turrets for Point Defense are activated, first determine how many Torps will attack the ship, then roll all of the Point Defense shots, then roll to hit for all the torps that weren't intercepted.
+The Point Defense action is similar to the Over Watch action in Regular Combat in that the I.O. chooses the action in his turn, but the defensive fire happens in the opponent's next turn.
+The I.O. can combine the activation of the Point Defense system with another action without penalty, but any turret assigned to point defense cannot fire offensively the turn it was activated.